P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Storage Tech - Add other disks for Refined Storage.

-* Structurize - Backup, copy, export, import and paste structures into the world.

 * Stygian End: Biome Expansion - New biomes for the end dimension.

 # -T-

 * TellMe - Allows me to dump and list basically anything so I can fix things.

 * The Betweenlands - The Betweenlands dimension is a dark and mysterious realm where strange, monstrous creatures roam amongst the remnants of long lost civilisations that have succumbed to the spread of decay.
 As dangerous as it is beautiful, there is much to explore and discover.
 The player must learn of their surroundings and keep their wits about them or else perish.
 The mod is in active development, and many exciting new features are in the works.
 These will include new dungeons, bosses and a race of NPCs.

 * Tinkers Construct - Allows modular tools that can be given cool traits.